Osinachi Ohale: Super Falcons defender joins CD Tacon from Vaxjo | Goal.com

 The 27-year-old had joined Vaxjo in the summer of 2018 from Vittsjo and played a prominent role in their title chase this season as they sit in second place after 16 games.

+Ikväll blev det klart att den nigerianska landslagsspelaren Osinachi Ohale lämnar Växjö DFF för spanska CD Tacon.
+Ossy har varit en viktig del i vår backlinje och bidragit med sin styrka och snabbhet sedan hon kom till oss sommaren 2018.
+Tack för allt Ossy och lycka till!
+Foto: iMagineStudio AB

-Having suffered a 9-1 humiliation at the hands of Barcelona, the topflight newcomers were forced to boost their defence with her vast experience.
+Having suffered a 9-1 humiliation at the hands of Barcelona on Saturday, the topflight newcomers were forced to boost their defence with her vast experience.

 🙌 ¡ @OhaleOsinachi es nueva jugadora del @CD_Tacon!#BienvenidaOhale | #GoTACON pic.twitter.com/cQtUHabzo6— CD TACON (@CD_Tacon) September 11, 2019